12 Best Coffee Shops in Barcelona You Shouldn’t Miss

 But aside from the atmosphere, the coffee is exceptional with many different speciality brews, including V60 coffee, along with cold brew coffee dispensers.
 And their iced latte is the best I’ve had in Barcelona with a generous amount of ice!

-And if you’re hungry, they’ve got lots of great pastries to try like pistachio croissants, lemon and poppy seed cake, carrot cake, cheesecake, and more.
+If you’re hungry, they’ve got lots of great pastries to try like pistachio croissants, lemon and poppy seed cake, carrot cake, cheesecake, and more.
 The cinnamon roll is my absolute favorite!

 3. SAGA Coffee Stories